 Panama tax law change

-The Panama tax law change was enacted last week, as the country’s parliament passed a bill that will elevate tax evasion to a criminal offense for the first time in the country’s history, in response to growing international pressure.
-The new law classifies evasion of taxes worth $300,000 or more as a crime, and will impose prison sentences of two to five years for criminals.
+The Panama tax law change was enacted last week, as the country’s parliament passed a bill that will elevate tax evasion to a criminal offence for the first time in the country’s history, in response to growing international pressure.
+The new law classifies evasion of taxes worth $300,000 or more as a crime and will impose prison sentences of two to five years for criminals.
 Those found guilty of the offence will also be liable for charges of between two to ten times the total sums evaded.
-The law will leave the Bahamas as the only jurisdiction left in the region to have not categorised tax evasion as crime.
+The law will leave the Bahamas as the only jurisdiction left in the region to have not categorised tax evasion as a crime.